 - 1. Implement a No-Wrong-Door process, ensuring that everyone has the same access to information and resources, regardless of where he or she enters the system. - 2.
 Develop a one-stop resource linking seniors and adults with disabilities to services. - 3.
-Help consumers have more control over decisions regarding the service they receive. - 4.
-Allow professionals to spend more time focusing on consumers and less time searching for information or filling out paperwork. - 5.
-Use technology to improve the access to, and delivery of, services for seniors and adults with disabilities. - 6.
+Help consumers have more control over decisions regarding the service they receive. - Allow professionals to spend more time focusing on consumers and less time searching for information or filling out paperwork. - Use technology to improve the access to, and delivery of, services for seniors and adults with disabilities. - 6.
 Combine the resources, experience and energy of the public and private sectors to make a system that's right for everyone who needs long-term supports and services.

 As of this writing, the service providers and vendors of aging programs utilize the web-based tool, a feature of the Aging and Disability Resource Center System for Information and Referral, Intake, Consumer Assessment, Enrollment and/or Case Management to better assist clients navigate through the myriad of services.
 The system is also used by aging program providers to submit their Units of Services; to report data on clients receiving aging services.
-Further, the system is used to generate the National Aging Program Information System (NAPIS) report, provides a resource directory for consumers on Guam to access services and supports and provides a community calendar.
+Further, the system is used to generate the National Aging Program Information System (NAPIS) report.

-As Federal funds were not available on October 1, 2014, the ADRC is funded using local funds and the Guam SOA has assumed responsibility for the continued implementation of the ADRC.
+The ADRC is funded using local funds and the Guam SOA has assumed responsibility for the continued implementation of the ADRC.